IgorAherne/chunked_rw/README.md

 # chunked_rw

-Chunked Reader Writer, for efficient processing of chunk, while another chunk is being loaded from Hard Drive (or while it's being written, in the case of Writer).
+"Chunked" Reader and Writer, for efficient processing of chunk, while another chunk is being loaded from Hard Drive (or while it's being written, in the case of Writer).
 </br>
 </br>